google/docsy-example/content/en/docs/Guides/New Player Guide.md

 **Pet Classes**

-Pet classes should purchase a Pet Control Orb from a general merchant (Such as one in the bar tent at Haven) which lets you  send your pet to attack (with left click).
+Some pets require reagents, such as bone chips to summon your skeleton pet or malachie to summon a magician pet.
+Put these inyour reagent pouch with /reagent add or drop the reagents onto the reagent icon in the top right corner of your inventory screen.

+To make your pet attack another mob, first target the mob with right click.
+Then use the keybind for Pet Attack (default R) to send your pet in.
+You can also control this with /pet attack and stop attack with /pet back.

 Another useful command is /pet equip to destroy the item you are holding and give it to your pet.

 See more info on your pet with the /pet command.

 **Pet Equipment**